mattheww/gomill/gomill_docs/sgf.rst

    Each parameter should be a sequence or set of *coords*.
-If a parameter value is empty (or, in the case of *empty_points*, if the parameter is omitted) the corresponding property will be left unset.
+If a parameter value is empty (or, in the case of *empty_points*, if the parameter is omitted) the corresponding property will be unset.

-   If any of the properties is already present, the old setting is removed.

 .. method:: Tree_node.has_setup_stones()